11BelowStudio/HECC-IT/Technical Documentation/Development of the Challenge Week MVP.md

 # Development of the Challenge Week MVP

-The minimal viable product for HECC-IT technically was the challenge week deliverable, not the term 1 deliverable.
-Yes, I know, the structure for the project was that the minimal viable product was supposed to be the term 1 deliverable, however, due to the design of the tool, HECC-UP, by itself, could be a 'viable product', despite it being very much 'minimal'.
+The minimum viable product for HECC-IT technically was the challenge week deliverable, not the term 1 deliverable.
+Yes, I know, the structure for the project was that the minimum viable product was supposed to be the term 1 deliverable, however, due to the design of the tool, HECC-UP, by itself, could be a 'minimum viable product', with emphasis on the 'minimum'.

 Overall, this deliverable consisted of the following components: